 How Do You Hire UK Employees?

 Embarking on the hiring process without additional support means you must find time to seek out talented new employees and onboard them as official employees of your company.
-Once you find the perfect candidate, you need to write up an employment contract within two months of their start date that outlines key terms of the arrangement.
+Once you find the perfect candidate, you need to provide a principal statement of employment on the employee’s first day and a wider written statement within two months of their start date that outlines key terms of the arrangement.
 This contract should focus on compensation, job title, work hours, holidays, sick days, pension plans, and a notice period for termination.

 What Laws About Employment Exist in the UK?